goooooouwa/evernote2markdown/README.md

 # evernote-notes-rename-for-jekyll
-scripts for rename exported evernote HTML files and resources to jekyll format
+- Scripts for convert evernote HTML files and resources to Jekyll format.
+- Scripts to generate Jekyll front matter and date prefix for markdown files.

 ## Setup